 Environmental Compliance Specialist Salary

 Environmental Compliance Specialists in the United States can expect to earn an average of $54K per year.
 Experience level and the particular city each impact pay for this group, with the former having the largest influence.
 Women are just slightly outnumbered, with male Environmental Compliance Specialists making up 58 percent of survey respondents.
 The majority of workers are highly satisfied with their job.
 Medical benefits are awarded to a large number, and most earn dental coverage.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Environmental Compliance Specialist